-- 1. Construction cost for widths and pavement depths in excess of minimum standard where required to meet traffic volumes, bike lanes and road hierarchy requirements - 2.
-Road safety infrastructure including traffic management works, islands, intersection treatments, roundabouts & chevrons where included as part of a scheme; - 3.
+- Construction cost for widths and pavement depths in excess of minimum standard where required to meet traffic volumes, bike lanes and road hierarchy requirements - Road safety infrastructure including traffic management works, islands, intersection treatments, roundabouts & chevrons where included as part of a scheme; - 3.
 Outfall drainage comprising the storm water drainage system; - 4.
-Downstream of that required to collect road drainage; and - 5.
-Increased drainage capacity above that required to service the road and properties within the scheme boundary.
+Downstream of that required to collect road drainage; and - Increased drainage capacity above that required to service the road and properties within the scheme boundary. - 6.
+Any other works Council deems necessary to successfully deliver the project.